biodatageeks/sequila/docs/source/modules/joins/joins.rst

 .. code-block:: scala

-	// query where chromsome information is not included in the join condition val query =
+	// query where chromosome information is not included in the join condition val query =
       s"""
         |SELECT *